nds-fsd/luma/README.md

 ![](https://github.com/nds-fsd/luma/blob/main/docs/Evento.png)

+## Login:

+If you are already registered in Lumatic, here you can login directly to check your subscribed events or your events.

+## Registration:

+This page has been meticulously crafted with both frontend and backend technologies to provide a seamless and secure registration experience.

+## Administrator page:

+On this page you will find your central hub for managing and overseeing all your event-related activities.
+Here, you can easily navigate between events you've subscribed to and those you've organized.

 ## Event Create:

 On this page, you can create an event directly to be uploaded to Lumatic for other users to view.